Simbiat/HTTP20/README.md

 # HTTP20
 Set of classes/functions that may be universally useful for websites (or some parts of them, at least).
-They are provided in single library and not separately, not only because of some inter-dependencies, but also because if you are building a website from scratch, most likely, you will be interested in a bunch of them at the same time either way.
+They are provided in single library and not separately, not only because of some interdependencies, but also because if you are building a website from scratch, most likely, you will be interested in a bunch of them at the same time either way.

+_Notice:_ While some functions (like `zEcho` or different `Headers`) can replace respective logic in server software (like Apache, nginx and such), it's not recommended using them for that because of performance downside.
+Only use them only if you do not have access to server settings, want to pre-generate the headers to then use in server settings, or you want to customize some of them for specific pages, that you can't target by the server software.

 - [HTTP20](#HTTP20)
   * [Atom](doc/Atom.md)